roweshaw/2025_Evidence_of_rapid_evolution_herbivory_trade_offs_m_polymorpha/README.md

 -   plotrix(3.8-4)
 -   RcmdrMisc(2.9-1)
 -   tidyverse(2.0.0)

+Additional software notes that may help future users:
 - Spreadsheets were formatted using LibreOffice and Google Docs; users may experience some formatting or incompatibility issues when attempting to open in a new Excel version.

+## Scripts and Data
 **IvsC_all_code.R** file contains the following:
 - Rscript file to reproduce the data cleaning, analysis, and figures that are presented in the manuscript.